Lin2xdd/Journey-Into-Exile/Nova Scotia/Weekly goals.md

 # Week 2 Surfing

 # Week 3: Sydney and east of the east (depends on my stay, can start from dartmouth)
+## Fortress of Louisbourg National Historic Site — Nova Scotia
+- Fire a cannon and a musket
+- Sleep in a prison

+# Fly to Saint Johns?